 New Regulations for Cosmetic Surgery Coming into Effect

 Up until now it was not required for cosmetic surgery to take place in licensed and accredited facilities.
 Whilst that might seem unfathomable, it has been the case but all of this is about to change.
-Last year on 3 June 2016 an amendment was made to the Private Health Facilities Regulation which stipulated that any facility that provided cosmetic surgical procedures must be licensed to the same standards that apply to other currently licensed private health facilities like the Double Bay Day Surgery which is both licensed and accredited and has been since it opened its doors.
+On 3 June 2016 an amendment was made to the Private Health Facilities Regulation which stipulated that any facility that provided cosmetic surgical procedures must be licensed to the same standards that apply to other currently licensed private health facilities like the Double Bay Day Surgery which is both licensed and accredited and has been since it opened its doors.

 These facilities were given nine month’s grace period to bring their facilities up to standards.
 This grace period is over in just a few short weeks.
 The amendment to the Regulation creates a new cosmetic surgery class of private health facilities.